 The ethical guidelines are intended to ensure that everyone who acts on behalf of the Beerenberg Group performs his or her activities in an ethically sound manner and in line with the Group’s values and principles for commercial practice and personal behaviour.

 The guidelines apply to all the companies in the Beerenberg Group in Norway and abroad, hereinafter called “Beerenberg”.

 The guidelines apply to the enterprise and each individual employee, to members of the board of directors, hired personnel, consultants, agents and other intermediaries, lobbyists and others who act on behalf of Beerenberg, hereinafter called “the employee”.

 1.3 Paramount requirements for the employee

 Beerenberg is subject to both Norwegian legislation and current legislation in those countries where Beerenberg conducts operations at all times.
 Violations of laws and the ethical guidelines constitute a threat to the company’s reputation and competitiveness.
-All employees are personally responsible for operating within current legislation and the ethical guidelines for Beerenberg.
+All employees are personally responsible for operating within the requirements consequent on current legislation and on the ethical guidelines for Beerenberg.

 2. Beerenberg’s commercial practice

 Beerenberg shall be known as a reliable company that delivers quality on time.